PlatoCreative/platoecommerce-currency/README.md

 Multiple currency support.
 Base currency is used to process orders with the payment gateway.

 ## Installation Instructions
-1. Place this directory in the root of your SilverStripe installation, rename the folder 'swipestripe-currency'.
+1. Place this directory in the root of your SilverStripe installation, rename the folder 'plato-ecommerce-currency'.
 2. Visit yoursite.com/dev/build?flush=1 to rebuild the database.

 ## Usage Overview